<== you are here

 • 4 Inch versus 3 Inch #2 Powdered Iron Cores for Adjustable Windings?

 §§ These 3 inch core R values have been adjusted from formula (times 1.14) for windings' lower mutual inductance on 160, reflecting W2FMI measurements.
-These 160m transform values will not repeat on 80m or 40m, differing by the frequency variation in W2FMI's T300A-2 curve below.
+While 3 inch transformers will work on 80/40m the 160m transform R values will not repeat on 80m or 40m, differing by the frequency variation seen in W2FMI's T300A-2 curve below.
+Experimentation will be needed.

 Perhaps the smaller core is all that is available or usable in the installer's particular circumstances.
 E.g. needing to reuse the enclosure, wire, core and hardware from a 3 inch 1:1 IsoT.
 The installer can use the 3 inch adjustable to allow at least some degree of adjustment, which might be close enough.